neginraoof/CustomOperators/README.md

 <a name="step1"></a>
 # Implement the Custom Operator
 For this step, you need to have PyTorch installed on your system.
-Try installing PyTorch Nightly version 1.3.? or higher from [here](https://pytorch.org/get-started/locally/).
+Try installing PyTorch nightly build from [here](https://pytorch.org/get-started/locally/).
 If you have a custom op that you need to add in PyTorch as a C++ extension, you need to implement the op and build it with ```setuptools```.
 Start by implementing the operator in C++.
 Below we have the example C++ code group norm operator: